DanielWilliamParsons/AICorpusEngineering/README.md

 Sample sentences from a corpus that contain a tag of interest.
 From the command line:

 `process-corpus input_dir results_dir results_file --pos_tag --sample_size`
-* **input_dir**: this is the root directory containing your corpus files.
-Files are extracted recursively.
+* **input_dir**: this is the root directory containing your pos-tagged corpus files.
+Files are read from folders recursively.
 * **results_dir**: the directory where all results of the sampling will be stored.
 * **results_file**: defaults to results.ndjson.
 Ensure your file is labelled with .ndjson
 * **--pos_tag**: Set the parts of speech tag that you are interested in sampling sentences for.
 Default is _ADV for adverbs.